JstVex/taskit_out/README.md

 it is microsoft to do list clone but with less features and more bugs lol but i made it for my girl ^^

+# new updates will come this is not the final version yet